 - a.
 From [Console Root] [Certificate (Local Computer)], right-click on [Personal]. - b.
 From [All Tasks] [Import], select<service certificate file name.pfx, and finish the "Certificate Import" wizard. - c.
 From [Console Root] [Certificate (Local Computer)], select [Personal] in sequence, and confirm if "Issued to" and "Issued by" are the server name specified as CN, and "Authentication Purpose" is specified as "Server Authentication."

-Register the Thumbprint Described on the Certificate to WinRM Service
+Register the Thumbprint Described on the Certificate to WinRM Service a.
+Start PowerShell from a command prompt.

 1. Checking Thumbprint

 The following shows how to check if the certificate is saved in LocalMachine\my.